Representing the Real Impact of Data & Security Breaches

 - Check your credit reports from all three reporting bureaus at least annually for suspicious activity

-- Pay attention to unusual occurrences related to your identity or finances, including having your tax return filed before you actually send your information to the IRS, receiving credit cards in the mail that you never applied for, and receiving past due or collections notices that are not linked to any of your accounts
+- Pay attention to unusual occurrences related to your identity or finances, including having your tax return filed before you send your information to the IRS, receiving credit cards in the mail that you never applied for, and receiving past due or collections notices that are not linked to any of your accounts

 A data security breach attorney might: